serlo/serlo.org-legal/en/privacy/current.md

 - time of server request
 - cookies

 Depending on the server location, these information may also be sent to the USA.
 Vercel has signed a data processing agreement governed by the European General Data Protection Regulation with us.
+Vercel is certified under the Data Privacy Framework, which ensures an adequate level of data protection in accordance with GDPR requirements.

 You can find Vercel’s privacy policy at [https://vercel.com/legal/privacy-policy](https://vercel.com/legal/privacy-policy).